 Fatigue, mood swings, problems concentrating, infertility, hair loss- these are just some of the things you can experience when your hormones are out of whack.
 If you fail to address those things immediately, you can end up with a lot more problems.

-And while you can take pills or undergo surgeries just to alleviate the symptoms, they aren’t always the best options.
+And while you can take pills to alleviate the symptoms, they aren’t always the best options.
 Taking pills, for example, may require constant intake to ensure that your hormones don’t get imbalanced again.
-Surgeries, meanwhile, are just too expensive for a lot of people.

 Intended for bringing awareness and releasing stress, yoga can also help women struggling with hormonal imbalance.
 If you’re wondering exactly how it’s able to do that, here are the benefits of yoga on female hormones.

 Some poses are effective in stimulating the pituitary gland.
 It’s your master gland that’s responsible for producing hormones that activate or trigger other endocrine glands.

 For example, the pituitary gland plays a huge role in the release of your growth hormones that trigger your adrenal gland and thyroid gland.
 It also releases endorphins which lessen pain and soothe your nervous system.